Wesley Ira Purkey: Trial and revelation

 On December 15, 1998, while awaiting trial for the murder of Bales, Purkey sent a letter to KCK Detective Bill Howard, saying he wanted to talk about an unsolved kidnapping and murder which had occurred earlier in the year.
-Purkey also asked Howard to bring an FBI agent with him.
-He said he was facing a life sentence in state prison for the murder of Bales, and wanted to be convicted of a federal charge so he could serve his time in a federal prison.
+Purkey asked Howard to bring an FBI agent with him.
+He said he was facing a life sentence in state prison for the murder of Bales, and wanted to be convicted of a federal crime so he could serve his time in a federal prison.
 Purkey had made enemies in the Kansas prison system, and overall believed that life in a federal penitentiary would be more comfortable than in a state prison.

 Detective Howard asked FBI Agent Dirk Tarpley to join him in meeting Purkey.
 The three men met the next day.
 At the start of the meeting, Purkey said he was planning to plead guilty to murdering Bales, but was willing to admit to a second murder if he was given a life sentence in federal prison.
 The two officers told Purkey they would give whatever information he revealed to the U.S. Attorney General, but could not make any other promises.
-Purkey then gave an account of how he kidnapped a female victim (Purkey initially did not give up Long's name), took her across state lines from Missouri to his home in Kansas, and then raped and murdered her.
+Purkey then gave an account of how he kidnapped a female victim (initially, he did not reveal Long's name), took her across state lines from Missouri to his home in Kansas, and then raped and murdered her.
 Purkey refused to give up any more details unless he was assured that the case would be federally prosecuted.

 The two officers met with Kurt Shernuk, an Assistant U.S. Attorney General for the District of Kansas.
-Shernuk was skeptical of Purkey's confession given his motivations, but said a federal prosecution was possible if Purkey cooperated further and gave more evidence, including a body, to corroborate his confession.
+Given Purkey's motivations, Shernuk was skeptical of his confession, but said a federal prosecution was possible if Purkey cooperated further and gave more evidence, including a body, to corroborate his confession.